yurosa/python3/README.md

 # python3
 my python exercises
-This contains all the exercises from my learning python experience
+This contains all the class exercises from my python learning experience.